anargu/anargu.github.io/about.md

 Bachelor degree in Industrial Engineering with specialization in Information and Technology (IT), 2017

-- Top fourth in my career.
+- Top fourth in my class.

 ### Coursera & deeplearning.ai